sanjeevgith/ICICI-lombard/README.md

 Server Run on  `http://localhost:3000`

+## db.json

+this is a file where we can store all details

 ## Run project
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Admin
+Email: `admin@gmail.com`
+Password: `admin`

+## User
+# user1
+Email: `user@gmail.com`
+password: `user`
+# user2
+Email: `new@gmail.com`
+password: `new`

+## project details

+## 1 After the ng serve Default page navigate to Login page
+## 2 there are two type of user role. administrator and user
+## if you don't have login credential an you are  new user/admin then go to the signup page.
+## inside the signup page they ask for role. after the signup succesfully you have to  navigate to the login page.
+## administrator role have permision to update ,delete and add products.
+## user role have only persmision to read the products.

 ## Build